CommerceBlock Achieves Market Capitalization of $2.67 Million (CBT)

-CommerceBlock (CURRENCY:CBT) traded down 47.5% against the US dollar during the twenty-four hour period ending at 8:00 AM Eastern on April 26th.
-During the last seven days, CommerceBlock has traded up 124.2% against the US dollar.
-CommerceBlock has a total market capitalization of $2.67 million and approximately $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
-One CommerceBlock coin can currently be bought for approximately $0.0153 or 0.00000064 BTC on popular exchanges.
+CommerceBlock (CURRENCY:CBT) traded down 47.5% against the US dollar during the 1-day period ending at 19:00 PM ET on April 28th.
+CommerceBlock has a total market capitalization of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
+Over the last seven days, CommerceBlock has traded up 124.2% against the US dollar.
+One CommerceBlock coin can currently be bought for $0.0153 or 0.00000064 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.